NBKRedSpy/BtShowXp/README.md

 ```ExportPilots = false``` If true, will export the pilots to the PilotExport.txt file in the mod folder.
 The pilots are exported every time the barracks screen is opened.

 ```OnlyExportSyncErrorPilots = false``` If true, will only export pilots that have corrupt XP.

+# Installation
+To install, download the BtShowXp.zip from https://github.com/NBKRedSpy/BtShowXp/releases/ and extract to the Battletech Mods folder.

+This assumes ModTek has been installed and injected.

+# Compatibility
+This should be compatible with all mods.